Erosion Control Action Forum : Global Erosion Control - Official Site

 Biodiversity

-Biodiversity is a term used to describe the enormous variety of life on Earth, including every living thing, such as plants, bacteria, animals, and humans (1).
+Biodiversity refers to the vast variety of life on Earth, encompassing all living things including plants, bacteria, animals, and humans.
+(1).

 Desertification